Mileage logbook rules for tax deductions

 ← Back to Is mileage tax deductible?

-- Date of the trip — the calendar date the driving occurred
+- Date of the trip or use

 Paper logbook vs mileage tracking app